kyoran/CarlaEnv-Benchmark/README.md

 )
 ```

-- creating a recorder:
+- To record what has happened in the process of simulation, we can create a recorder:
 ```python
 video = VideoRecorder("./video", fps=30)
 ```

-- testing and recording environment:
+- Now the simulation is running by using the following code, with numerous vehicles driving around the map, several pedestrians jaywalking, and a third-person-perspective camera recording data, and five first-person perspective perception data from the ego vehicle.
+This data can then be used to feed a machine learning algorithm for training an autonomous driving agent.
+The Traffic manager has many functions for customising traffic behaviourtesting and recording environment:
 ```
 obs = carla_env.reset()
 video.init(True)